lawrennd/old_talks/_ml/includes/cybernetics-ratio-club.md

 > human brain is?
 That was the beginning of my slippery slope into brain
 > research.
 >
 > *Behind the Eye* pg 40.
-Edited version of The 1986 Gifford Lectures given by Donald M. MacKay and edited by Valerie MacKay }
+Edited version of the 1986 Gifford Lectures given by Donald M. MacKay and edited by Valerie MacKay }

 \notes{Importantly, MacKay distinguishes between the *analogue* computer and the *digital* computer.
 As he mentions, his experience was with analogue machines.
 An analogue machine is *literally* an analogue.
-The radar systems that Wiener and MacKay both worked on were made up of electronic components such as resistors, capacitors and inductors, that together represented a physical system, such as an anti-aircraft gun and a plane.
-The design of the analogue computer required the engineer to simulate the real world in analogue electronics, using dualities that exist between e.g. mechanical circuits (mass, spring, damper) and electroni circuits (inductor, resistor, capacitor).
+The radar systems that Wiener and MacKay both worked on were made up of electronic components such as resistors, capacitors, and inductors, that together represented a physical system, such as an anti-aircraft gun and a plane.
+The design of the analogue computer required the engineer to simulate the real world in analogue electronics, using dualities that exist between e.g. mechanical circuits (mass, spring, damper) and electronic circuits (inductor, resistor, capacitor).
 The analogy between mass and a damper, between spring and a resistor and between capacitor and a damper works because the underlying mathematics is approximated with the same linear